-Stock futures mixed to end week
+Dow drops 219 points as stocks end week little changed

 STOCKS SHRUG OFF LOSSES, TECH AND ENERGY LED TURNAROUND

-Despite the rising caseload in the country and around the world, "hope and help are on the way," according to Health and Human Services Secretary Alex Azar.
+The week was filled with positive COVID-19 vaccine progress, in what was described as "hope and help are on the way," according to Health and Human Services Secretary Alex Azar.

 |Ticker